 Under the ADA, for a particular condition to qualify as a disability, it must amount to a mental or physical impairment that imposes a substantial limitation on an important life activity.
 Qualifying life activities include grooming, walking, breathing, or some other bodily function – such as one that involves the respiratory or immune system.

 If a person’s work injury also falls under the umbrella of a disability, the employer must work with the injured worker and make reasonable efforts to keep the individual employed.
 For example, the employer might need to provide the worker with the necessary equipment, additional time off, or different work duties.

-A knowledgeable California workers’ compensation attorney will be able to answer all of your legal questions, could help you file a claim, or challenge an unlawful termination by your employer.
+A knowledgeable San Jose workers’ compensation attorney will be able to answer all of your legal questions, could help you file a claim, or challenge an unlawful termination by your employer.